AUTHOR: PETRINA DARRAH

 ADELAIDE TO PORT AUGUSTA

 300 kilometres - 3 hours 30 minutes

 The drive from Adelaide to Alice Springs is a long one, so break it up wherever possible.
 One of the first places you can park up for the night is Port Augusta, also know as the 'Crossroads of Australia'.
-Set right on the edge of the desert, with views of the Flinders Ranges, this is a stunning place to spend some time.
+Set right on the edge of the desert, this is a stunning place to spend some time.

 Make sure you check out the Matthew Flinders Red Cliff Lookout for glorious views of the area.

 PORT AUGUSTA TO COOBER PEDY

 Plough on to Coober Pedy, one of the more curious places to stop in the Outback.
 An opal mining town, Coober Pedy is home to many underground houses and buildings.
 The buildings are made from natural rock, which provides respite from the desert heat during the day and warmth at night.
 Exploring this underground town is a must on a road trip from Adelaide to Alice Springs!